 My research bears primarily on modern Russian literature, with a focus on the role of the environment and medical thought in nineteenth century prose.
-I am currently working on my first book, Chekhov’s Environmental Psychology: Medicine and Literature, which situates Anton Chekhov’s creative work in the context of Russian and European medical history and environmental thought.
-I have written articles on Lev Tolstoy, Fyodor Dostoevsky, Chekhov and Dmitry Grigorovich that consider the psychology of spatial experience these authors explored in their writing.
+I am currently writing my first book, Chekhov’s Environmental Psychology: Medicine and Literature, which situates Anton Chekhov’s creative work in the context of Russian and European medical history and environmental thought.
+I have published articles on Lev Tolstoy, Fyodor Dostoevsky, Chekhov and Dmitry Grigorovich that consider the psychology of spatial experience these authors explored in their writing.
 I also research Russian film and media.

 “Letters, Dreams, and Their Environments” in Chekhov’s Letters, edited by Carol Apollonio and Radislav Lapushin, 247-52.
 New York: Lexington Books, 2018.